 Participants in the teachers’ seminar will attend a genre-specific workshop like other conference-goers (fiction, poetry, or creative nonfiction) but will also meet each morning for the seminar.
 This approach allows you a robust and uninterrupted writing workshop experience in the genre you gravitate toward and connects you to those who work in your genre and the other teachers at the conference.

-We see one’s own creative practice and interest as the most important means of exciting students about writing, and in the teachers’ seminar we’ll focus on pedagogically harnessing that skill and enthusiasm.
+We see one’s creative practice and interest as the most important means of exciting students about writing.
+We’ll focus on pedagogically harnessing that skill and enthusiasm in the teachers’ seminar.

 Whether you’ve been hard at work on a book of poems or your novel has been in the deep freeze, this seminar will be a chance to renew and revitalize your project–and allow you the opportunity to work closely with other teachers also trying to balance teaching and writing.
 Those folks will offer you fresh eyes on your writing, and you will do the same for them.
-Along the way, we’ll get concrete about infusing the syllabus with creative writing exercises and assignments, while covering the writing process, editing, and revision.
+We’ll discuss infusing the syllabus with creative writing exercises and assignments while covering the writing process, editing, and revision.

 The course work for EDUC 790 will include two main items: